-In 2018, the Company paid attention to the communities/society surrounding its construction sites and yard.
-As such, the Company implemented a number of measures to prevent any possible impacts on the communities/society such as setting up fences to ensure safety and reduce dust and noise, clearing trash and cleaning floors to ensure cleanliness, and spraying water in areas around the construction sites to reduce fine particular matter.
-All truck wheels were cleaned before the trucks left the construction sites to prevent a spill of soil, mud, sand and aravels materials during transportation.
+In 2019, the Company paid attention to the communities/society surrounding its construction sites and yard.
+As such, the Company implemented a number of measures to prevent any possible impacts on the communities/society such as setting up fences to ensure safety and reduce dust and noise, clearing trash and cleaning floors to ensure cleanliness, and spraying water in areas around the construction sites to reduce fine particulate matter.
+All truck wheels were cleaned before leaving the construction sites to prevent a spill of soil, mud, sand and gravel materials during transportation.
 In transporting, all trucks were covered with specific materials.
 Also, all trucks must be checked to prevent black smoke emissions.
 Special machines were utilized for the construction sites that were situated next to other buildings.
-The employees were trained to understand work safety and responsibility for local communities and society.
-Visits to the communities nearby the construction sites were conducted to inquire about any possible impacts and any compensation for damage and to add any necessary measures etc.
+The employees were trained to understand work safety and responsibility to local communities and society.
+Visits to the communities near the construction sites were conducted to inquire about any possible impacts and compensation for damage (if any) and to add any necessary measures (if any) etc.